Aylur/gnim/docs/dbus.md

 > [!TIP]
 >
-> When writing an interface to be used as a proxy prefer using
+> When writing an interface to be used as a proxy, prefer using
-> [methodAsync](./dbus#methodAsync) instead as it does not block IO.
+> [methodAsync](./dbus#methodAsync) instead, as it does not block IO.

 ## `methodAsync`

-Async version of the `method` decorator which is useful for proxies.
+Async version of the `method` decorator, which is useful for proxies.

 ```ts
 type Arg = string | { name: string; type: string }